yildirimozew/google-homepage/README.md

-Trying to create a Google Homepage Clone on TheOdinProject.
+Created a Google Homepage Clone on TheOdinProject.